Wednesday, December 31, 2025 • Welcome to the 100% Nonsense-Free Zone! • Log in

-You might have never heard of the file system, but when you use a computer or any device that stores something, you have to deal with one.
-The same can be said about a disc partition.
+You might never have heard of the file system, but when you use a computer or any device that stores data, you have to deal with one.
+The same can be said about a partition.

-This post will explain those in simple terms and help you create or format a partition on a storage device using an appropriate file system on a Mac or Windows computer.
+This post explains all that in simple terms and shows how to create or format a partition on a storage device using an appropriate file system on a Mac or Windows computer.

-Dong’s note: I first published part of this post on March 20, 2018, and updated it on June 23, 2020, with a significant amount of additional relevant information based on requests and questions from readers.
+Dong’s note: I first published part of this post on March 20, 2018, and updated it on December 22, 2025, with the latest information.

 To state the obvious, we’re talking about digital storage here.